S. A. MOORE

 At first this seems like a strange idea; what about records, arrays

 and other complex types ?
-Well, even with languages that treat these
+Well, even with languages that treat

 as fundamental types, the actual IMPLEMENTATION on the target machine

-will translate references to these objects into terms of machine addresses
+will translate references to these objects into terms of machine

 or "pointers".
 With C, you get a rich series of pointer operations,